 Coming out of a long shoot, this par 5 finishes at the bottom of a ravine.
 Aim at the birch tree on the left center of the fairway for each of your first two shots, unless you are going to the green.
 Shots to the right side of the fairway in the lay up area, will run the risk of a drawing a difficult lie.

 There is more room to play here than originally meets the eye.
 Your tee shot should be played to finish in line with the tallest tree in the distance.... left of the stand of pines.
 A series of fairway bunkers will snatch any balls that are too far down the right.

 The fifth and final par three of the course, not everyone will be able to swing properly with the distracting, incredible vista in front of them.
 Be careful of the wind here and when in doubt, be sure to take an extra club.
 Or 2, or 3!

 Recently re-designed by Arthur Hills and the signature hole at Crooked Tree.
 This hole is best played in two parts.
-Part 1- Get your ball in the fairway at the top of the hill.
-Part 2- hit your approach to the green.
+Part 1 - Get your ball in the fairway at the top of the hill.
+Part 2 - hit your approach to the green.
 Note that this may not mean a driver from the tee.
-If you hit too far, you will find yourself with a downhill lie from the rough.
-This green is the one that everyone will be talking about.
-It is the most severe on the course.
 If you can make a birdie here then you need to make your friends buy the drinks!

 Also a recent Arthur Hills re-design.
 Aim your tee shot at the third pine tree on the left.
 Anyone who can take it deep may have a chance at reaching this par 5 in two shots.
-For everyone else, lay it up before the steep hill and hit your approach in at the same height as the green, or let it roll the hill and hit a shorter approach in, but from well below the hole.
+For everyone else, either choose to lay it up before the steep hill and hit your approach in at the same height as the green, or let it roll the hill and hit a shorter approach in, but from well below the hole.

 To the left, a wide landing area opens up after a bunker in the short right.
 It is possible to go over the trees or play a fade around the corner, thus setting up a much shorter approach.
 The green is then straight up the hill to the green that has three tiers from back to front.